Nately: Background information

-Film
+In other media

 Art Garfunkel portrayed Nately in the 1970 film adaptation of the novel directed by Mike Nichols.
-He's mentioned as coming from Long Island.

-In the film, Nately dies from the base bombardment by Mielo.
+In the film, Nately dies in the bombing of the base by Milo Minderbinder.
+In the 2019 miniseries, he is portrayed by Austin Stowell.

 Nately's Whore

 Nately's whore is portrayed as a very tired prostitute who has no interest in sex, and would rather sleep.
 She is constantly hounded by her younger sister.
-Therefore, Lieutenant Nately, who is madly in love with her, cannot convince her to engage in a meaningful relationship with him.
+Therefore, Lieutenant Nately, who is madly in love with her, cannot persuade her to engage in a meaningful relationship with him.
 She engages him sexually, but it is cold and mechanical, for she refuses to spend any time with Nately without pay.
-Captain Black would frequently sleep with her to aggravate Nately.
+Captain Black would frequently sleep with her to annoy Nately.

 However, when she finally does get some rest, she falls as madly in love with Nately as he did for her.
 Shortly after, Nately dies on a combat mission.
 When Yossarian arrives in Rome to deliver the bad news to her, Nately's whore blames Yossarian for Nately's death.
 She subsequently dedicates herself to pursuing Yossarian, and ambushes him several times throughout the remainder of the novel in an attempt to exact revenge for Nately's death by stabbing him.
 She finally succeeds in stabbing him in the side, sending him to the hospital.
 Another one of her attacks is the last, albeit minor, comical event in the book.